Death of a Legend

 I tried to contact them several times after receiving the letter.

-On September 21, 2000 I was able to talk to someone at the Scrap Metal Trading Company, they stated that the Eldridge was transferred to a demolition company for dismantle/destruction, and that they will try to provide more information on the name of the demolition company, and any photos they may of taken. in the end no further information was provided..
+On September 21, 2000, I was able to talk to someone at the Scrap Metal Trading Company, they stated that the Eldridge was transferred to a demolition company for dismantling/destruction and that they will try to provide more information on the name of the demolition company, and any photos they may have taken.
+However, despite their initial assurances, no further information was ultimately provided

 Somewhat of a case closed.